rubensousa/BottomSheetExample/README.md

 ## Modes included

-- Simple view (A cardview is used in this sample)
+- Simple view (A LinearLayout is used in this sample)
 - BottomSheetDialog

 ## Simple view how-to